 According to recent estimates from the American Breast Cancer Foundation's publications, breast cancer is the most commonly diagnosed cancer among American women.
 Of the diagnosed breast cancers, it is estimated by the American Cancer Society that 73% of breast cancers are low-risk, while according to the American Society of Clinical Oncology, localized breast cancer accounts for 63% of total breast cancer incidence.
 In 2021, it is estimated that there will be a total of 331,000 new cases of invasive breast cancer and ductal carcinoma in situ (DCIS) in the United States.
 Furthermore, the American Breast Cancer Foundation estimates that the mortality rate in 2021 will be 43,600 women.
 It is further estimated that breast cancer is the second leading cause of cancer-related death in women (after lung cancer).
-Additionally, the American Cancer Society estimates that the average risk of a woman in the United States of developing breast cancer during her lifetime is approximately 13%, which means that there is a one (1) in eight (8) chance that a woman will develop breast cancer over the course of her life.
+Additionally, the American Cancer Society estimates that from 2008 to 2017 incidence rates have increased slightly by 0.5% per year.
+More recently, in February 2021, the American Breast Cancer Foundation reported that the average risk of a woman in the United States of developing breast cancer during her lifetime is approximately 13%, which means that there is a one (1) in eight (8) chance that a woman will develop breast cancer over the course of her life.
 A study conducted by the American Association for Cancer Research suggests that the number of breast cancer patients may increase by 50% by 2030, which shows a significant long-term market growth potential.